 For students in the U.S., your score report will show Career Insights Snapshot-a list of growing careers in your state that connects you to your math and reading and writing skills based on your SAT Suite performance.
 Career Insights Snapshot provides career examples, not recommendations, that can stimulate your thinking, broaden your awareness of career options, and encourage deeper career exploration beyond the score report.
-Visit bigfuture.org to discover more careers that interest you.
+You can view your Career Insights Snapshot in the BigFuture School mobile app to start your career exploration right on your phone.
+You can also visit bigfuture.org to discover more careers that interest you.

 PRO TIP: After reviewing the career information on your score report, take the free BigFuture Career Quiz in less than 10 minutes to get a list of more potential careers that match your interests.
-Visit bigfuture.org/careerquiz.
+Access the quiz in the BigFuture School mobile app or visit bigfuture.org/careerquiz.